MessageSquarex4

 Most employee engagement measurement platforms were designed for desk-based workers with corporate email addresses and calendar invites.
 Retail associates have none of that.

 The timing gap.
-Quarterly or annual surveys capture a single moment.
+Quarterly or annual cycles capture a single moment.
 They miss the shift where scheduling went wrong, the week a new policy created friction, the month where a strong team lead left and morale collapsed.
 By the time results arrive, the context is gone.

 The result: HR teams operating on cold, declarative data while the real signals — frustration, disengagement, intent to leave — stay invisible.